ebylmz/Programming-in-C/README.md

-# GTU-CSE
+# GTU-CSE 102 Problem Solving and Program Design in C
-Assignments and projects are done for Gebze Technical University Computer Engineering Department.